-The thermistor model, jupyter notebook and C++ code I used is available here, here and here.
+The thermistor model, jupyter notebook and C++ code I used is available here.

 So you’re using a thermistor to measure temperature and need to digitize it.
 Let’s assume you’re trying to get an accurate temperature reading in real units (I’ll use kelvin for that scientific flair).
 Let’s see how good we can make this measurement.

-Thermistors have been around which means we should start by looking in The AoE and browsing EDN’s old issues.
+Thermistors have been around for a long time which usually means we should start by looking in The AoE and browsing EDN’s old issues.

-NOTE: Thermistors aren’t the only choice by far.
-Bonnie Baker’s series on EDN is worth a read when choosing a sensor.
+Thermistors aren’t the only temperature sensor by far.
+Bonnie Baker’s series on EDN is worth a read when choosing a device.

-NOTE: The late, great Jim Williams has an interesting article on some unconventional methods for reading out temperature sensors also on EDN.
+The late, great Jim Williams has an interesting article on some unconventional methods for reading out temperature sensors also on EDN.
+I particularly like the idea of using an oscillator circuit and getting the resistance from the period.

-For this discussion I chose a TDK NTCG103JX103DT1 which is a 0.5% part and one of TDK’s nicer options.
+For this discussion I chose a TDK NTCG103JX103DT1 which with a 0.5% tolerance is one of TDK’s nicer options.

-On their product page they have measurement data for the min/max/nominal resistance readings over temperature.
+TDK’s product page has measurement data for the min/max/nominal resistance readings over temperature which I’ll use for to following analysis.

 P/N,NTCG103JX103DT1,,,,,